GeorgEichler/biofilm_model/README.md

 $f(h) = a \cos(hk+b)e^{-h/c} + d e^{-h/e}$
 </p>

 and its relation to the binding potential is given via $\Pi = - \partial g/\partial h$.
+Thereby, we interpret the first minimum of the binding potential as the precursor height and all the latter ones as as the first, second and so on minima.
-This repository aims to examine the evolution of the binding film and explore transition points for different parameter sets as well as determine the speed of biofilm spreading.
+We analyse the time evolution of the thin-film equation for the width, maximal height and the time it takes until a second layer is formed with regard to the energy scale parameter $\epsilon$ and the growth rate $g$.